With hits now scarce, no-hitters on the rise - WHIZ News

 Even so, this season has been a bit extreme.

-Spencer Turnbull’s gem Tuesday night was the year’s fifth no-hitter, and 2021 is on pace to obliterate the modern record of seven no-hitters in a season.
+Spencer Turnbull’s gem Tuesday night was the major leagues’ fifth no-hitter this year, and 2021 is on pace to obliterate the modern record of seven no-hitters in a season.
 Cleveland and Seattle have already been no-hit twice each, and of the 20 complete games that have been pitched this season, a quarter of them have been no-hitters.

 Of the five pitchers who have thrown one, only two have been All-Stars — John Means in 2019 and Wade Miley back in 2012.
 It’s enough to make these no-hitters feel almost … routine?